AmbassadorGraveyard/ambassador-android-sdk/README.md

 #### Disabling Sharing Options

-Any of the sharing methods can be disabled if it is not relevant for your campaign.

-The relevant values are stored as booleans in the customValues.xml file.
+Any sharing method can be disabled if it is irrelevant to your campaign.
+The values are stored as booleans in the customValues.xml file.

 <img src="screenshots/disableIconValues.png" />

-Setting the showLinkedIn boolean to false, like in the screenshot above, would result in the LinkedIn share option not appearing in your app.
+Setting the showLinkedIn boolean to false, as in the screenshot above, would result in the LinkedIn share option not displaying your app.

 <img src="screenshots/disableIconExample.png" width="250" />

 #### Reordering Sharing Options

 Any of the sharing methods can be reordered.

-The relevant values are stored as integers in the customValues.xml file.
-The options are sorted based on weight.
-Lower weight will appear first.
+The values are stored as integers in the customValues.xml file.
+The options are sorted based on weightm with lower weights appearing first.

 <img src="screenshots/reorderIconValues.png" />